frejanordsiek/presentation_scientific_plots_and_diagrams/README.md

 The PDFs of this presentation (current version and older versions) are stored on [figshare](http://figshare.com/) at

 Freja Nordsiek.
-Making Plots and Diagrams for Presentations, Papers, and Theses. *fig_share_*.
+Making Plots and Diagrams for Presentations, Papers, and Theses. *figshare*.
 (2015)
 DOI: [10.6084/m9.figshare.1590982](http://dx.doi.org/10.6084/m9.figshare.1590982)